 Why do people self-harm?

-Risky behaviour that can be harmful, such as binge drinking to the point of blacking out or vomiting regularly, restricting food intake or overeating is also considered self-harm behaviour.
+Risky behaviour that can be harmful is also considered self-harm behaviour.
+Binge drinking to the point of blacking out or vomiting regularly, restricting food intake, or overeating could be considered risky.

 - Feeling unable to communicate difficult feelings